mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 attack rolls.

 FUSION BARBETTE

-An extremely powerful weapon in planet-based warfare, in space the fusion barbette provides hard- hitting strikes at a reasonable cost.
+An extremely powerful weapon in planet-based warfare, in space the fusion barbette provides hard-hitting strikes at a reasonable cost.
 However, it is a power-hungry weapon.

 ION CANNON

 This weapon disrupts the systems of the target ship.
 Ion weapons are typically used to temporarily disable enemy ships, stopping them from fleeing or attacking